tasnimmuna2610/Python_Fundamentals/README.md

 # Python_Fundamentals
-This is my lecture sheet of python fundamentals class hosted by EMK Centre.
+This is my lecture sheet of python fundamentals class organized by EMK Centre.